SarahTamayao/parstagram-10/README.md

   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
 - [x] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [x] User can like a post and see number of likes for each post in the post details screen.
+(This feature isn't reflected in the gifs because I got it to work after making the gifs.)
 - [x] Style the login page to look like the real Instagram login page.
 - [x] Style the feed to look like the real Instagram feed.
 - [ ] Implement a custom camera view.